MclPio/Tic-Tac-Toe-JS/README.md

 ## Getting Started
 ### Prerequisites
-* A modern web broswer that supports JavaScript.
+* A modern web browser that supports JavaScript.
 * Basic understanding of HTML, CSS, and JavaScript.

 ### Installation